ubmit/varzea-api/README.md

 You should run the Rails server at port 3000, so the standard `rails s` will work.

-Since I haven't setup something to start up the server and the client concurrently, you will need to start up the client manually,
+Since I haven't setup something to start up the server and the client concurrently, you will need to start up the client manually:

 ```
 cd client